-Below I’ve broken it down by section and how to be more eco-friendly in each grocery store department.
+Below I’ve broken it down by section and how to be more eco-friendly in each grocery department.

-How to Be a More Eco-Friendly Grocery Shopper
+How To Be More Eco-Friendly While Buying Groceries

-If you’re buying something like loose spinach leaves or leafy greens and you need a bag, or you’re buying a large quantity of onions or potatoes for example and it’s easier to have them all together, I recommend using a reusable produce bag.
+If you’re buying something like loose spinach leaves or leafy greens and you need a bag, or you’re buying a large number of onions or potatoes for example and it’s easier to have them all together, I recommend using a reusable produce bag.

-They’re free of plastic, affordable, and high quality.
+They’re free of plastic, affordable, and of high quality.

 pre-cut fruit and veggies